LPF9000/gem5-power-models/README.md

 **If running the files doesn't works - setting up chroot bin/bash**

-*Can also build to mounted drive using this method*
+*Can also compile to mounted drive using this method*
 ```bash
 sudo apt-get install qemu-user-static
 sudo cp /usr/bin/qemu-aarch64-static /mnt/mydrive/usr/bin/